alexbergsland/deviceinfo_to_homeassistant/README.md

 input_number.webserver_memory_used
 ```

+&nbsp;
-I have the script shared through NFS so I only need to change it on one server for it to update on all of them.
+I have the script shared through NFS so I only need to change it on one server for it to update on all of them.\
+But that is not necessary, you can put it where you like, just change the cron accordingly.
 My `crontab -e` looks like this:
 ```bash
 # Send device info to Home Assistant